e-j-w/SpecFitter/README.md

 ## Tips and tricks

-When running the program from the command line, it is possible to automatically open files by specifying the filename(s) as arguments (eg. `jf3 /path/to/file1 /path/to/file2`).
+* When running the program from the command line, it is possible to automatically open files by specifying the filename(s) as arguments (eg. `jf3 /path/to/file1 /path/to/file2`).
+* After fitting a spectrum, the onscreen fit can be cleared using the right mouse button.

 ## Future plans